sanity-io/block-content-to-html/README.md

 #### ``listBlock: Object``
 By default lists are rendered with plain ``<ol>``, ``<ul>``and ``<li>`` tags.
-With this option you can tweak them into your own linking.
+With this option you can tweak them into your own liking.

-It takes the following keys:
+The object takes the following keys:

 ```
 listBlock: {